 Visit the Doctor

-In addition to seeing a dermatologist about adult acne, you might want to schedule an appointment with an endocrinologist.
+In addition to seeing a dermatologist about adult breakouts, you might want to schedule an appointment with an endocrinologist.
 These health care professionals focus on hormone imbalances and other conditions that might impact your skin.
 Postmenopausal women, in particular, might have this problem.

-Hormone imbalances can cause acne breakouts, excess oil production, and dry skin.
+Hormone imbalances can cause breakouts, excess oil production, and dry skin.
 Pay attention to your body and tell your doctor if you have any other related symptoms, such as the following:

 - Weight gain or loss